Reception (Class 1)

 Click Here Mission Statement.

-Welcome to your new class!!!
+Welcome to your reception class page!!!

 Teachers– Miss Taylor and Mrs Tracey